segmentio/segment-docs/src/connections/destinations/catalog/amazon-personalize/index.md

 Segment will call your lambda once per event.
 The provided code will map Segment event fields from the Segment event it gets, and send them to your Personalize Tracker.
 It will then call Personalize to get a recommendation for the userId in the event, and push that recommendation back as a user trait into Segment, using the `identify` call.

-Make sure you are clicking ‘Save’ frequently during the next steps!
+Make sure you are clicking **Save** frequently during the next steps!

 **Wire up Personalize API using Lambda Layer (Preview only)**